instructlab/instructlab/docs/README-osbuild.md

 Tell your osbuild installation where the custom repositories are:

-(The files are next to this `README-osbuild.md` in this repository and neeed to be on your computer)
+(The files are next to this `README-osbuild.md` in this repository and need to be on your computer)

 ```
 composer-cli sources add nvidia-cuda.toml